findkit/findkit/packages/docs/docs/ui/patterns/embedding/react.md

 The `FindkitUI` can be also rendered into a React Component by using the [`container` option](/ui/api/#container) and the React `useEffect()` and `useRef()` hooks.
-This is because React creates the DOM element so we need to dispose the `FindkitUI` instance when component is unmounted.
+This is because React creates the DOM element so we need to dispose the `FindkitUI` instance when the component is unmounted.

 ```tsx
 function App() {